slamice/wri/hipsters/chapter2.md

 Then there were parties.
 Then there was us.
 Stuffed up against the brick wall as if hung on it, the three of us watched couples and triples go inside.
 We were determined to be a desperate plea for attention and as nonchalant about it as possible.
 It was 10 o'clock, waiting for the show to start, probably soon.

 "You think Matt'll come?"
 I asked.

 "Which Matt, what are you talking about?"
 Ryan said, half laughing.

 "The guy, Matt, in the band."

 "Band guy?
 Yea he's coming."

 Jack pulled out his lighter for the 3rd time and lit a cigarette.
+I looked blankly at both of them.

 "Hey man can I have one?"
 Ryan asked.

-"You *just* had one"
+"You *just* had one."

 "So did you..."

 "But these are mine?
-Come on obviously you had a lot" "But *one* cigarette man.
+Come on obviously you had a lot."

+"But *one* cigarette man.
 One," Ryan opened his dear deer eyes in the headlights style.
 His puppy face became pronounced.

 "Ok, but you bummed the last one off me, you owe me two now."
 And Jack gave Ryan a peace sign.
 Ryan kept it and took the cigarette.

 My next guess is Matt never shows up.
-He's usually late and occasionally we get pissed at him but we're usually late too.
-High expectations abound, no one is happy.
-At least we've got cigarettes I don't smoke.
+He was usually late and occasionally we'd get pissed at him but we were usually late too.
+High expectations abound, no one was happy.
+At least we had cigarettes I don't smoke.

 We stood around, scratchy and unnerved.
 We looked like a shitty polaroid.
 I started to drift from Jack and Ryan here.
 These two were innocent compared to the hidden gems inside.
 I didn't know who depressed me more.